Mastercard/client-encryption-php/README.md

 ### Loading the Decryption Key <a name="loading-the-decryption-key"></a>

-#### From a PKCS#12 File
+#### From a PKCS#12 Key Store

-A private key resource can be created from a PKCS#12 file by calling the `EncryptionUtils::loadDecryptionKey` method:
+A private key resource can be created from a PKCS#12 key store by calling `EncryptionUtils::loadDecryptionKey` the following way:
 ```php
 use Mastercard\Developer\Utils\EncryptionUtils;
 // ...